ArcaneEngineer/ECS-tutorials/part3.md

 (I added the second block (`//...and modify`) to keep `entitiesRawData` block neat and concise, rather than adding the `.x` modifications inline and making the code messy to read.)

 But why do we do this?
-Well, defining just `ARCHETYPE.TANK` and `ARCHETYPE.BULLET` for each element of the array, we avoid having to list the full set of required components these would need, each and every time.
+Well, defining just `ARCHETYPE.TANK` and `ARCHETYPE.BULLET` for each element of the array, we avoid having to list the full set of required components these would need, each and every time we define a new entity.

 ...That's 4x for tanks, and 4x for bullets in this simple example -- but could be hundreds, thousands or tens of thousands of times in a real-world game.
 Even if the data is saved and loaded, archetypes can keep your saved data many times smaller than it would be otherwise, by avoiding unnecessary repitition.